soleyhyman/LightSound2.0/README.md

     - `9600` is the baud rate for reading the LightSound 2.0 data
     - `timezone` is the timezone of observations (e.g. CST, EST, ART, CLT, etc.)
     - `file_prefix` is the prefix of the name of the data files (the script saves the data with the correct extension)
-5. The brightness values that are being recorded by the LightSound will be visible in the terminal.
+5. A plotting window will pop up once you start the code and will start live-plotting the data that the LightSound is recording.
+The brightness values that are being recorded by the LightSound will be visible in the terminal.

+>**Important note:** DO NOT click the red 'x' button of the plotting window to exit the code.
+This will cause an error in the code plotting.
+To stop the data recording, click back into proceed to step 6.
+If you do accidentally exit this window via the exit button, don't panic!
+Just click back into the terminal and press `Ctrl + C` or `Command + C` repeatedly until it exits the code.
+The .csv file will not be produced, but the raw data will still be saved, which you can later turn into a csv file.

-6. To stop data logging, press `Ctrl + C` in terminal/command line.
+6. To stop data logging, click back into your terminal and press `Ctrl + C` or `Command + C` in terminal/command line.
+Sometimes you need to do this multiple times for it properly stop.
 The script will automatically save the raw data (\*\_raw.log) as a .csv (\*\_data.csv) file for later use.

 ### Instructions for plotting data
 Runs on Python 2.7 or 3.x